 If you are new to hyperledger Fabric, read our previous blogs on hyperledger fabric.

-In this blog, let us look how an actual transaction is done in fabric.
+In this blog, let us look at how an actual transaction is done in fabric.
 It would be easy to understand it as a working example.
 In fabric architecture, every node will have a corresponding ‘Peer’ in the network.

 Consider two clients ‘A’ and ‘B’ engaging in a transaction.